-The second perspective of the COSM is the one from the inside of cultural management ecosystems.
+The second perspective of COSM courses is the one from the inside of cultural and creative ecosystems.
 To strengthen sustainability values-oriented practices of leaders and employees of culture, art & heritage organisations’, as well as culture & arts entrepreneurs.
 This include: the quality of organisational cultures, the range and accessibility of professional development conditions, non-toxic leadership, synergetic and participative cultural policies as a soil for cultural management practice, ethical and balanced cultural work environment.
 This is all about providing tools and conditions for a sustainable, healthy, ethically concerned cultural management ecosystems.
 We require a refreshed perspective on the impact of cultural policies’ political trends and conditions on the cultural management practice.
 Sustainability values oriented cultural management might be the answer.

 5 reasons to study (Humak) COSM courses: